SeigaOS/seiga-install/README.md

 ## Our development team

-- **True open source** our project is developed by random contributers who all met up to achive this goal
+- **True open source** our project is developed by random contributors who all met up to achieve this goal
 - **Built on passion** our project's development team earns nothing from this project.
 This project is not likely to grow.
 Nevertheless, we produce this project purely for the enjoyment and community.
-- **Not a professional team** one of our core concepts is the idea that anybody can achive anything at any skill level.
+- **Not a professional team** one of our core concepts is the idea that anybody can achieve anything at any skill level.
 SeigaOS is a testament to beginner contributions

 ## Features